The best things to do in Hampstead include a great food market, cute streets, pubs and of course Hampstead Heath.

-So a few weekends ago, we decided to head off on a lovely day of exploring for Visit London.
+So a few weekends ago, we decided to head off on a lovely day to explore one of the best areas of London.
 Accompanying us?
 Bright spring sunshine and blue skies!
 Final destination?
 Hampstead, and wow did we pack a lot in.
 So if you fancy seeing more of London, here’s my guide to the top 10 things to do in Hampstead.
 SPOILER ALERT: This blog might make you pretty hungry!

 Check out the video, then scroll down to read more about the places we featured.